 Routine eye exams are a key component to maintaining eye health.
 By keeping your visits consistent, your doctor has a better chance of diagnosing, monitoring, and treating eye diseases like retinal detachments and diabetic retinopathy.

-Our vitreoretinal specialist, Dr. Craig Lemley, primarily treats the portion of the eye from behind the lens, which includes the vitreous gel and the retina itself.
-There are a variety of diseases that can affect these areas of the eye, and Dr. Lemley works directly with patients to find the best possible outcomes for you.
+Our vitreoretinal specialists, Dr. Craig Lemley and Dr. Steven Saraf primarily treat the portion of the eye from behind the lens, which includes the vitreous gel and the retina itself.
+There are a variety of diseases that can affect these areas of the eye, and Drs.
+Lemley and Saraf work directly with patients to find the best possible outcomes for you.
 Medicare and most health insurance plans will cover the treatment of retinal disease.

 Retinal tears or detachments can cause significant vision loss, and are most common in people over age 50.
 As we reach middle age, the clear, jelly-like fluid that fills the eye may start to liquify and shrink.
 The vitreous gel can eventually pull away from the back of the eye, causing a detachment.
 Injury to the eye, or ocular trauma, can also lead to retinal detachment.
 This condition can manifest with “floaters” or the appearance of flashing lights.
 Your doctor can determine whether the floaters and flashes of light are caused by a retinal detachment and determine the best treatment.

 Schedule Your Consultation Now